Elstree Studios (Shenley Road): British International and Associated British

 By 1927, Maxwell controlled all the stock, and the company was renamed British International Pictures (BIP) and the second stage was ready for production in 1928.
 Maxwell placed Alfred Hitchcock under contract in a 3-year, 12-picture deal, and after several silents, he was responsible for Blackmail (1929), the first British talkie released, which was produced at the studios.
 At the end of the silent-film era, six new sound stages were built; three of these were sold to the British & Dominions Film Corporation with BIP retaining the remaining stages.
 Elstree Calling (1930), made by BIP, was reputedly Britain's first musical film.

 BIP became Associated British Picture Corporation (ABPC) in 1933, although the BIP name continued to be used for some purposes until 31 March 1937.
 Maxwell died in 1940 and during World War II, the studios were used by the War Office for storage.

-In 1946, Warner Brothers acquired a substantial interest in ABPC, appointed a new board and decided to rebuild the stages.
+In 1946, Warner Brothers acquired a 25% interest in ABPC, appointed a new board and decided to rebuild the stages.
 This was completed in 1948 and work began on Man on the Run followed by The Hasty Heart starring Richard Todd and Ronald Reagan.

 The Shenley Road studios were frequently used in the 1960s for productions on film for ABPC's television arm, ABC Weekend TV.
 Later episodes of The Avengers were among these (which were credited to "ABC Television Films Ltd, Associated British Elstree Studios").
 Several similar productions by ITC for ATV were also filmed there, including The Saint, The Baron, Department S and The Champions.
 All of these series made extensive use of a townscape standing set constructed at the rear of the studio site, originally for the 1961 Cliff Richard film The Young Ones.